Wants to Meet Up

 Love meeting new positive people from different backgrounds and cultures.
 When I moved to Melbourne in 2013 I met the majority of my new friends from over 20 different countries through CS.
 I hosted every now and again, regularly attended meetups in the city and really felt part of the community.
 I contribute by organising events and often conduct tours (predominantly graffiti or architecture related).

 I was introduced to couchsurfing by a colleague in late 2012, now I'm hooked!
-In 2012-2014 I surfed my way across the USA, Canada, Australia, South East Asia and Europe and met some incredible people on the way, just about to embark on my second North American trip with lots of opportunities to meet new surfers!
+In 2012-2014 I surfed my way across the USA, Canada, Australia, South East Asia and Europe and met some incredible people on the way, just recently embarked on my most ambitious trip from Vancouver BC, North America, all the way south through Central and South America to Santiago de Chile, hope to meet and possibly travel with lots of new surfers and hosts along the way!

 When I left my small town in the UK with plans to independently adventure and see the world, I felt so alone with my aspiration, but meeting so many CS'rs all over the world made me realise there are thousands of people like me, that don't stand for the norm, travel, open their minds and expect more from life.